dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 ## Configure the dbt Cloud CLI

-Once you install the dbt Cloud CLI, you need to configure the dbt Cloud CLI to connect to a dbt Cloud project.
+Once you install the dbt Cloud CLI, you need to configure it to connect to a dbt Cloud project.

 1. Ensure you meet the prerequisites above.
 2. Create an environment variable with your [dbt Cloud API key](/docs/dbt-cloud-apis/user-tokens):